 In addition to many famous tourist attractions in Hanoi, Vietnam, the Imperial Citadel of Thang Long remains a must-visit in the capital city.
 Let’s explore the golden historical footprint that has persisted for thousands of years at the Imperial Citadel of Thang Long with DanangPrivateCar.com.

 If you’ve ever been captivated by the solemn and majestic beauty of the Hue Imperial City, you definitely won’t want to miss the archaeological site of the Imperial Citadel of Thang Long in the capital.
-It’s a grand architectural marvel built across various feudal dynasties in Vietnam and is one of the most significant historical relics in Vietnam’s historical heritage.
+Various feudal dynasties in Vietnam built this grand architectural marvel, making it one of the most significant historical relics in the country’s heritage.

 Introduction to the Imperial Citadel of Thang Long

-The Imperial Citadel of Thang Long is an ensemble of historical relics associated with the history of Thang Long Hanoi, spanning from the pre-Thang Long period (7th century) through the periods of the Dinh-Le dynasties, experiencing significant development during the Ly, Tran, and Le dynasties, and eventually becoming Hanoi under the Nguyen dynasty.
+The Imperial Citadel of Thang Long showcases an ensemble of historical relics tied to the history of Thang Long Hanoi.
+Its story stretches from the pre-Thang Long period (7th century) through the Dinh-Le dynasties, reaches significant development under the Ly, Tran, and Le dynasties, and culminates in Hanoi’s formation during the Nguyen dynasty.

 The Imperial Citadel of Thang Long holds a paramount position in Vietnam’s system of historical relics.
 On August 1, 2010, the UNESCO World Heritage Committee adopted a resolution recognizing the Central Sector of the Imperial Citadel of Thang Long – Hanoi as a World Cultural Heritage.